jjcomer/aoc-helper/README.md

 ## Changelog

+### 2022-11-30
+* Added `bench` task using criterium to benchmark solution time
+* Added section for generator logic to the solution template

 ### 2022-09-14
 * Changed over to execute using the JVM (will add back BB execution)
 * *Breaking* changed the parameters to keywords and updated documentation